tteofili/tteofili.github.io/_posts/2020-04-07-related-covid-sbert.md

-# Finding related papers on CORS dataset with S-BERT
+# Finding related papers on CORS dataset with Lucene, Anserini and S-BERT

 ```
 %cd